guivr/Chameleon/README.md

 ## Why Chameleon?
 Even when you don't need to use the real time feature of Chameleon, it prevents you to repeat a lot of code and save a lot of classes (for each background color, border color etc).

+For example, imagine a side-nav that needs to change its 'color' and 'border-color' according to the '.top-bar' color.
+You can't use a single class '.red' to these elements because side-nav can't have a red background.
+So, basically, you would have to create classes like '.red-bg', '.red-text', '.red-border' for each color of your UI and in each page changes all the classes of all elements.
+A lot of work, right?
+With Chameleon, this is much easier and it's realtime (perfect for SPA)!

 ### Without Chameleon:
 ```html
 <div class="top-bar red-bg white-text">Topbar</div>